About the Uber Tap Room

 The Uber Tap room features 36 local Tap Beers – 6 of which are Nitro Taps.
 We have a beer for every taste bud and have been known to turn a wine lover into a beer connoisseur.
 Do you prefer beer from a local Milwaukee micro-brewery or something from a nano-brewery based in the woods of Wisconsin?
 We offer frothy beers from both, and every brewery in between.

 Bring your appetite: We have an ever expanding cheese menu to pair that delicious brew with artisan cheese!
-Our traditional Wisconsin Menu features Cheese Plates, Usingers Brats, and other sausages, 5 different Mac and Cheese dishes, and the best grilled cheese you’ll ever have.
+Our traditional Wisconsin Menu features Cheese Plates, Usingers Brats, and other sausages, Mac and Cheese dishes, and the best grilled cheese you’ll ever have.
 Our Beer List constantly changes, our Menu features lots of different local products, our beer lines are cleaned weekly, but one thing never changes here: We are passionate about beer and cheese.
 Ask your bartender about their favorite pairing and you’ll hear the excitement in their voice immediately.
 There’s nothing our friendly staff likes more than finding a beer to please your palate.

 Still not convinced you should come and visit?
 We also offer wines, a full bar, and drink specials every day of the week.
 Our delicious Bloody Mary is paired with a local beer and sausage garnish and we have many other Wisconsin inspired specialty cocktails.